Nutrition

 TRINAYA Hormonal & Cycle Wellness Kit with Harmony and Flow supplements, wellness guide, and holistic wellness elements

-Ayurvedic Dietary Guidelines for PCOS: Nourishing Your Body Naturally
+Ayurvedic Dietary Guidelines for PMOS (PCOS): Nourishing Your Body Naturally

 The Ayurvedic View of Food

-Ayurveda teaches that food affects not just our physical body, but also our mind, emotions, and energy.
-The right foods, prepared and eaten mindfully, can support hormonal balance, improve digestion, and enhance overall well-being.
+Ayurveda teaches that food affects the body, but also the mind, the emotions, and your energy.
+The right foods, prepared and eaten with attention, support hormonal balance, improve digestion, and help you feel more like yourself.

 The Six Tastes

-Ayurveda recognizes six tastes, each with specific effects on the body:
+Ayurveda recognizes six tastes, each with its own effect on the body:

 1. Sweet: Nourishing, grounding (whole grains, sweet fruits, dairy) 2.
 Sour: Stimulating, warming (citrus, fermented foods) 3.
 Salty: Hydrating, grounding (sea salt, sea vegetables) 4.
 Pungent: Stimulating, heating (ginger, peppers, spices) 5.
 Bitter: Detoxifying, cooling (leafy greens, turmeric) 6.
 Astringent: Drying, cooling (legumes, pomegranate, green tea)

-A balanced meal ideally includes all six tastes, with emphasis based on your constitution and current needs.
+A balanced meal ideally includes all six tastes, with the emphasis shifting based on your constitution and what your body needs at the time.

 Understanding Your Digestive Fire (Agni)

-In Ayurveda, healthy digestion is fundamental to health.
-Your digestive fire (Agni) must be strong enough to properly process food, but not so strong that it burns too quickly.
+In Ayurveda, good digestion is the foundation of health.
+Your digestive fire (Agni) needs to be strong enough to process food properly, but not so strong that it burns through it too quickly.

 Signs of Healthy Agni: